Beirut protesters demand release of bank heist detainees - NewsBreak

 Beirut protesters demand release of bank heist detainees

-BEIRUT (AP) — Protesters scuffled with Lebanese security forces Monday outside the Justice Ministry in Beirut, demanding the release of two people arrested last week during a bank heist.
+Protesters scuffled with Lebanese security forces Monday outside the Justice Ministry in Beirut , demanding the release of two people arrested last week during a bank heist.

 The clash came as a delegation from the International Monetary Fund held meetings in Beirut with officials over the country’s economic meltdown and the limited steps taken by the government to pull Lebanon out of the worst economic crisis in its modern history.
 The crisis is rooted in decades of corruption and mismanagement.